john-forrest/aws-get-started-terraform/README.md

 - Infra - infrastructure/cloud network engineer
 - Admin - infra plus the ability to create usergroups

 These could all be the same user.
+Note that some of the configs contain potential lists of users, e.g. to set S3 access.
+These need to be real users.
+Either edit the lists or edit the usergroups that are selected afterwards - generally any access will be given to a usergroup and not an individual user, as that makes things easier to update if users are added or deleted subsequently.